 Henry may have begun his working life as a sailor.
 An 1871 census record from London, England, lists him as the son of Henry Howlett, joiner, and Louisa, who had several boarders in their home, including a master sailor.
 Henry’s prison record states he left home at age 12; perhaps he was hired to a ship as cabin boy.

-After failing to escape, he was sent to Eastern State Penitentiary in Philadelphia.
-His interesting prison record is below.
+For this he was sent to Eastern State Penitentiary in Philadelphia and served an additional year.
+His interesting prison record from Eastern State is below.
 Click the photo to enlarge.
 It’s also interesting to read about other prisoners, including “Chief American Horse,” a showman from Indian Territory.
-The record shows that Henry Howlett was to be released on August 23, 1898.

 I don’t know what ultimately happened to Henry, but it appears he worked as a hired man on farms in New Jersey (per 1900 and 1905 U.S. Census).
 He may have later returned to England or moved to Canada.